Stochastic Approximation for Risk-aware Markov Decision Processes: Introduction

-In \cite{Powell2007}, modern formulations for MDPs and several reinforcement learning algorithms are presented in detail.
-In the area of reinforcement learning, the specific technique of $Q$-learning is introduced in \cite{Watkins1992}.
-The idea of $Q$-learning is to use the observed state transitions and costs to approach the optimal policy (so that exact knowledge of the underlying MDP model is not needed).
-In \cite{Tsitsiklis1994}, a thorough convergence proof of the $Q$-learning algorithm is given based on stochastic approximation and the theory of parallel asynchronous algorithms (see \cite{Borkar2008} for more details on stochastic approximation).
-The $Q$-learning technique has wide applications in the areas of robotics and operations management, and has also recently been applied to multi-agent stochastic games \cite{Hu2003}.
+$Q$-learning is introduced in \cite{Watkins1992}.
+The idea of $Q$-learning is to use the observed transitions and costs to compute the optimal policy (so that exact knowledge of the underlying MDP model is not needed).
+In \cite{Tsitsiklis1994}, a thorough convergence proof of the $Q$-learning algorithm is given based on stochastic approximation and the theory of parallel asynchronous algorithms (see \cite{Borkar2008} for more details on the theory of stochastic approximation). $Q$-learning has wide applications in the areas of robotics and operations management, and has also recently been applied to stochastic games \cite{Hu2003}.
+Stochastic approximation has also been applied to solve static stochastic optimization problems.
+In \cite{Nemirovski2005,Nemirovski2009}, efficient and robust stochastic approximation algorithms are developed to solve saddle-point problem and optimize non-smooth functions.

-In \cite{Chow2015a}, efficient reinforcement learning algorithms for percentile risk-constrained MDPs are proposed.
-In \cite{Shen2014}, a risk-sensitive reinforcement learning algorithm based on utility functions is investigated.
-A similar technique is applied to the risk-sensitive control of finite MDPs in \cite{Borkar2002}.
-In our preliminary work \cite{Huang2017}, we combine $Q$-learning with stochastic gradient descent for risk estimation to solve infinite-horizon MDPs with minimax risk measures.
-This work serves as initial proof of concept for the idea in our present paper, but it lacks a complete convergence analysis and a full set of experiments.